hotosm/e2e-mapping/src/content/docs/2-digitization/a-ml-training.md

 - Choose a uMap instance to use [1](https://umap.openstreetmap.fr/en/) [2](https://umap.hotosm.org)
-- Create a new project, add the TMS URL from OpenAerialMap (if available).
+- Create a new project, add the TMS URL from the previous step (OpenAerialMap).
 - Send the project link to digitizers.
 - Map collaboratively, with real-time updates.
 - Export the final GeoJSON.